 Greenfield is a medium-sized city located in the state of Indiana.
 With a population of 21,709 people and five constituent neighborhoods, Greenfield is the 44th largest community in Indiana.

 Unlike some cities, Greenfield isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Greenfield are a mix of both white- and blue-collar jobs.
 Overall, Greenfield is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Greenfield who work in office and administrative support (14.81%), sales jobs (11.28%), and management occupations (8.30%).
+There are especially a lot of people living in Greenfield who work in office and administrative support (15.09%), sales jobs (9.33%), and healthcare (7.32%).

 The people who call Greenfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Greenfield residents report their race to be White, followed by Native American.
-Important ancestries of people in Greenfield include Irish, English, Scottish, and European.
+The greatest number of Greenfield residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Greenfield include Irish, English, Scottish, and Polish.

 The most common language spoken in Greenfield is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Polish and Spanish.